-Domain: E7 Activity Range: E55 Type
+Domain: E7 Activity

+Range: E55 Type

-Subproperty of: E7 Activity.
+E7 Activity.
 P125 used object of type (was type of object used in): E55 Type

-Superproperty of:
+Superproperty of

+Quantification: many to many (0,n:0,n)

-Scope note: This property identifies the technique or method, modelled as an instance of E55 Type, that was employed in an instance of E7 Activity.
+Scope note: employed in an This property identifies the technique or method, modelled as an instance of E55 Type, that was instance of E7 Activity.
 These techniques should be drawn from an external E55 Type hierarchy of consistent terminology of general techniques or methods such as embroidery, oil-painting, carbon dating, etc. Specific documented techniques should be described as instances of E29 Design or Procedure.
 This property identifies the technique that was employed in an act of modification.

+Examples:

-ornamentation of silver cup 113 (E11) used general technique gold-plating (E55) (Design or Procedure Type)
+Examples. ornamentation of silver cup 113 (E11) used general technique gold-plating (E55) (Design or Procedure Type)

-$P32(x,y) \supset E7(x)$ $P32(x,y) \supset E55(y)$ $P32(x,y) \supset P125(x,y)$
+In First Order Lo ngie

+$i \to E7(\mathbf{x})$

+$(i) \supseteq E55(\mathbf{y})$

+· · · $i \rightarrow P125(\mathbf{x}, \mathbf{y})$

-P33 used specific technique (was used by)
+P33 used spec cific technique (was used by)

 Domain: E7 Activity

 Range: E29 Design or Procedure

-Subproperty of: E7 Activity.
+E7 Activity.
 P16 used specific object (was used for): E70 Thing

+Quantification: many to many (0,n:0,n)

-Scope note: This property identifies a specific instance of E29 Design or Procedure in order to carry out an instance of E7 Activity or parts of it.
+Scope note: instance This property identifies a specific instance of E29 Design or Procedure in order to carry out an e of E7 Activity or parts of it.

 The property differs from P32 used general technique (was technique of) in that P33 refers to an instance of E29 Design or Procedure, which is a concrete information object in its own right rather than simply being a term or a method known by tradition.

+Typical examples would include intervention plans for conservation or the construction plans of a